Introduction

 (--proof

-) flag specifies the final proof file generated with cargo-zisk prove.-u
+) specifies the final proof file generated with cargo-zisk prove.-u

-) flag provides the path to the public inputs associated with the proof.- The remaining flags specify the files required for verification, located in the
+) provides the path to the public inputs associated with the proof.- The remaining flags specify the files required for verification; they are optional, set by default to the files found in the

 $HOME/.zisk